dappnode/DAppNodeDocs/docs/user/ethical-metrics/metrics.md

 # Metrics Collected by Ethical Metrics

 Dappnode has absolutely no hidden telemetry and is completely private by design.
-We were reluctant of setting up a Monitoring Service because we did NOT want to collect any data from our users.
-Because of the request of our users to offer alerts, we came up with a private solution so we can offer alerts without compromising your privacy.
+We were reluctant of setting up a monitoring service because we did NOT want to collect any data from our users.
+Because of our community's continuous requests to offer alerts, we came up with a solution that doesn't compromise your privacy.

-Even if we cannot associate the metrics that your Dappnode sends with you, **we are fully committed to maintaining total transparency about the metrics we collect from your dappnode when using Ethical Metrics**.
+Even if we can't link the metrics from your Dappnode to your identity, **we are fully committed to maintain total transparency about the metrics we collect from your Dappnode when using Ethical Metrics**.
 We want you to have a clear understanding of the information that is being monitored.
 The metrics we collect fall into several categories.
 Here's an overview of the metrics we gather.

 :::info
-These metrics also help us better allocate resources by knowing what our users are running on their dappnodes.
-This way, we can better understand what packages are most popular and what packages need improvement.
+These metrics also help us better allocate resources by knowing what our users are running on their Dappnodes.
+This way, we can better understand which packages are the most popular and which ones need improvement.
 :::

 :::note
-Ethical Metrics is one of our newest packages and it is still under improvement.
+Ethical Metrics is one of our newest packages and it is still under constant improvement.
 This section will be updated as we add or remove metrics.
 :::

 ## Dappnode host metrics

-These are all the metrics related directly to the host machine running your dappnode.
+These are all the metrics related directly to the host machine running your Dappnode.
 All of these metrics are collected by the Dappnode Exporter package.

 - `node_cpu_seconds_total`: Total CPU usage in seconds by the node.
 - `container_memory_usage_bytes`: Memory usage in bytes by containers.
 - `container_memory_cache`: Memory cache usage by containers.